 2. Use the Save to InCites option.
 You will be prompted to sign into InCites and give your custom dataset a name.

-3. In InCites go to the People Explorer.
+3. In InCites go to the Researchers entity from the Analyze menu.

 4. Make sure to change your dataset from the InCites dataset to the custom dataset you just created from Web of Science Core Collection.

 5. Set a minimum Web of Science document threshold so that you're not looking at authors who have written just a few papers on your topic.

 6. Sort the table by Web of Science Documents to get a sense of who are the most prolific authors in your topic.
 Use Category Normalized Citation Impact (CNCI) to get a sense of each author's impact within your topic.
 CNCI is an indicator of impact normalized for subject focus, age, and document type.
 A CNCI value of one represents performance at par with world average, values above one are considered above average, and values below one are considered below average.
 A CNCI value of two is considered twice the world average.

 7. Click on the Web of Science Document count for an author to view the list of documents by that author.
 The document list also provides article level metrics.
 Click on the title of any document in the list to go to the full record page for that item in Web of Science Core Collection.